Jake Gosling: Early career

 Gosling started his music career performing as a lead vocalist and keys player in numerous bands, often engineering and producing the band's music, it was here he began to learn music production and modern recording techniques.
 After working in numerous jobs within the music industry, Gosling started his own recording studio; Sticky Studios, in Surrey, UK.
 Gosling's first mainstream success came in 2008 with the album See Clear Now by UK rapper Wiley, which reached number 18 in the UK charts.
 The album featured tracks "summertime", produced by Gosling, and "Cash in My Pocket", which he worked on with Mark Ronson.
 Gosling then worked with Southern Fried Records and produced/co-wrote tracks on the Crookers album Tons of Friends.
 He also performed vocals alongside Pitbull and Kardinal Offishall on tracks "Natural Born Hustler" and "Put Your Hands on Me".

 Ed Sheeran

-Gosling started working with a young Ed Sheeran in 2007, and they have gone on to form a successful partnership, both in writing and as a producer/artist team.
-In 2010, Gosling produced the Songs I Wrote with Amy EP, produced and co-wrote the Loose Change EP and The No. 5 Collaborations Project EP which featured rappers Wiley, Devlin, Sway DaSafo, Mikill Pane, JME, Ghetts, P Money, Dot Rotten, and Wretch 32.
-In 2014 Gosling produced Ed Sheeran single Make It Rain for the TV series Sons of Anarchy.
+Gosling began working with then-unknown singer Ed Sheeran in 2007, and they have since formed a successful musical partnership.
+In 2010, Gosling produced his Songs I Wrote with Amy EP, as well as his Loose Change EP and No. 5 Collaborations Project EP, which featured rappers Wiley, Devlin, Sway DaSafo, Mikill Pane, JME, Ghetts, P Money, Dot Rotten, and Wretch 32.
+In 2014, Gosling produced Sheeran's single "Make It Rain" for the television series Sons of Anarchy.